• Skip to primary navigation

 What to Serve with Chicken Satay

 When served as an appetizer, its best to serve the skewers on their own with the dipping sauce to keep things simple.
-When using as the main course we love serving them with steamed jasmine or basmati rice and a simple cucumber salad (especially sunomono, a Japanese cucumber salad).
+When served as the main course we love pairing them with steamed jasmine or basmati rice and a simple cucumber salad (especially sunomono, a Japanese cucumber salad).

 They’re also delicious with Yum Woon Sen, a bright and refreshing glass noodle salad dish!